Key Learning Points

 Another way describing the same principle, is ‘full’ or ‘empty’, or ‘fullness’ or ‘emptiness’.

-Just as, in life, you feel full of energy in the morning and exhausted by the evening, or you know someone who has more money than sense (excess) and someone else who is spendthrift and impoverished (deficiency), so disease conditions can be classified the same way.
+Just as, in life, you feel full of energy in the morning and tired by the evening, or you know someone who has more money than sense (excess) and someone else who is spendthrift and impoverished (deficiency), so we can classify disease conditions the same way.

 Suppose you have a cold!
 Your nose is blocked with phlegm, your throat hot and sore, you have a fever, a throbbing ‘don’t-touch-me!’ headache, and you feel tired.